wiseman-timelord/TimeBars/README.md

 ```

 ### Notation
-- Create a shortcut with Target: `python.exe "DRIVE:\**ParentFolders**\TimeBars\program.py"` for taskbar pinning.
+- Its made/tested on 10, but supposedly if you have 7-8.1 it will fallback to system browser.
 - The application runs in a native window but uses web technologies—no browser required.
-- Timer data auto-saves when the application closes normally.
+- Timer data auto-saves when the application closes through [x] on top right, and loads timers on start..

 ### Disclaimer
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.